mcheang20/mcheang20.github.io/_portfolio/timesup.md

   <dl class="row col-md-6">
       <dt class="info-col">Implementing AJAX</dt>
         <dd>
           Ajax was implemented to manage the create and delete functions of the application.
-This allowed the creation and deletion of tasks to be executed without having to refresh the page each time resulting in unobtrusive interaction.
+This allowed the creation and deletion of tasks to be executed without having to refresh the page each time, resulting in unobtrusive interaction.
         </dd>
   </dl>
   <dl class="row col-md-6">
       <dt class="info-col">Rake Automation</dt>
         <dd>
           In order to automate the deletion of items, Rake was incorporated.
-A custom rake tasks was created,  defining the moment an item is created.
+A custom rake task was created,  defining the moment an item is created.
 A specified time period was set in which the item will be deleted if not yet complete.
         </dd>
   </dl>
 </div>

 ## Results

-A to-do list application where users can add timed tasks which are automatically deleted after the time period expires.
+A to-do list application where users can add tasks which are automatically deleted after the time period expires.
 This encourages users to complete tasks within that time period leading to increase productivity.